 The business listing on Google Business Profile is directly linked to the Google Maps service.
 If you have entered the address of your shop in the entry, it will be displayed on Google Maps.
 The advantage of linking both services: In Google Maps too, users can see photos and reviews in addition to the address and opening hours, and even call your store if you have a telephone number stored.
 This creates a coherent user experience across mobile and desktop platforms – and simultaneously connects online and offline.
 Using their smartphone, users can be guided directly to your store.
 The Google Business Profile is helpful for this, as is the integration of Google Maps on your website or online store.
 This makes it easier for users to find your store directly from your website.

 Another way to increase traffic to your store is to display ads, called Local Ads, which Google shows users based on their location.
 Google Local Ads allow you to reach more customers who are interested in local information because they are designed to reach more store visits through advertising.
 You can serve ads through your Google Account.
 To do so, you select your business location, the campaign budget, and specify information that you want to display in the ad, called ad assets.
 Google uses machine learning to automatically optimize ad bids, placements and asset combinations.
 Ads on Google Maps are shown to users who are near or plan to be near your location.
 When you select ads through the Google Search Network, they’re delivered on keywords relevant to your business and location.
 Through the Google Display Network, ads are delivered where they’ll be seen by as many people as possible.

 More customer loyalty through continuous updating

 Keeping your profile up-to-date will contribute to the trustworthy image of your company and the relationship with your customers.
-If you haven’t created a listing on Google My Business yet, get started today and try out the various features.
+If you haven’t created a Google Business Profile yet, get started today and try out the various features.